Why Yard Grading Matters for Texas Foundations

 Pier-and-Beam Foundations: Crawl Space Moisture Control

-Foundation Drainage Solutions: Costs and When to Use Each
+Foundation Drainage Solutions: Cost Drivers and When to Use Each

 Not every drainage problem needs the same fix.
 Some yards need a simple slope correction.
 Others need buried pipe systems, collection basins, or a structural engineer’s report before any digging starts.
 The right solution depends on where water is going, how fast it drains, and whether foundation damage has already begun.